MurphyPone/murphypone.github.io/src/content/game-theory.md

 \end{aligned}
 $$

-On the real, the best way to win is to wait like half a second for your opponent to throw their selection, throw its usurping strategy and
+On the real, the best way to win at RPS is to wait like half a second for your opponent to throw their selection, then throw its usurping strategy and gaslight your opponent until they concede.

 ### <a name="pennies" class="n"></a> 5.
 Penny Matching

 Penny Matching is another example of a zero-sum game.
 The premise is that there are two players, Even and Odd.
-The goal for the Even player is to match the Odd player's selection, and the Odd player wants to be a deviant.
+The goal for the Even player is to match the Odd player's selection, and the goal for the Odd player is the inverse: _to be an utter deviant_, a copper crook, a parsimonious penny pilferer, a fractional filcher.

 <style type="text/css">
   .tg  { border-collapse: collapse; border-spacing: 0 ;}